• ROENFR

 Procedure for Appointment/Designation, respectively for Termination of Membership in Specialized Committees

 Art.
-53 – The provisions of this chapter apply to all permanent and temporary specialized committees within the CES structure.
+53 – The provisions of this chapter apply to all permanent and temporary specialized committees within the structure of CES.

 Art.
-54 – The specialized committees are the structures of the Economic and Social Council that analyse issues within their own fields of competence and propose measures for their resolution to the Plenary.
+54 – The specialized committees are the structures of the Economic and Social Council that analyse issues within their specific areas of competence and propose measures to the Plenary for their resolution.

 Art.
 55 – (1) Within the Economic and Social Council, 9 permanent specialized committees are established, according to Article 27 paragraph (2) of Law no. 248/2013, each committee having 9 members.